Sage/streamlinejs/FAQ.md

 This won't hurt.
 Streamline only transforms functions that have the special `_` parameter.
 So, files that don't contain async code won't be impacted by the transformation.

-The only drawback is a slower application startup because more files get transformed but you can avoid that with the `--cache` option.

 ### Can I use streamline.js with the _express_ middleware

 Yes!